adanngrha/adann/README.md

 ## About Me

 * :boy: Just called me Adan.
-* :mortar_board: I'm a Undergraduate Informatics Engineering Student at PLN Institute of Technology, currently on my second year.
+* :mortar_board: I'm an Undergraduate Informatics Engineering Student, currently on my second year.
 * :muscle: I'm a hardworker, fast learner, and always eager to learn more.

 ## Currently studying and having big interest in